-The Memoriam Forum honors our Lincoln classmates and friends by sharing our memories of their life and the friends we have lost who have enriched our lives.
-The Lincoln High School Alumni Association wishes to express our condolences to the family and friends of these alums.
+The Memoriam Forum honors our Lincoln classmates, family relatives, and friends by sharing our memories of their lives and the friends we have lost who have enriched our lives.
+The Lincoln High School Alumni Association wishes to express our condolences to the family and friends of these alumni.

 The LHSAA relies upon our alumni to notify us when members of the Cardinal Community have passed.
-We are in the process of establishing this Alumni Forum page for posting memorial service information, writing memorable stories and sharing pictures.
+We are establishing this Forum page for alums to post memorial service information, write memorable stories, and share pictures.

 We encourage alumni to click this link to Contact us for sharing the name and obituary site link for LHS family, friends, and classmates who have passed.
 All LHSSA Members have access to post on the Alumni Memoriam Forum and non-members can quickly join the LHSAA this link: Membership Application Form